 Change the second-to-the-end paragraph of 9.10.2 as follows:

 If the Block Ack mechanism is being set up for a TS, bandwidth negotiation (using ADDTS Request and Response frames) should precede the setup of the Block Ack mechanism.
-If the Block Ack mechanism is being set up for the MRG service, one or more MRG Request/Response exchanges precede the setup of the Block Ack mechanism.
+If the Block Ack mechanism is being set up for the GCR (#686) service, one or more GCR (#686) Request/Response exchanges precede the setup of the Block Ack mechanism.

 9.10.3 Data and acknowledgment transfer using immediate Block Ack policy and delayed